Who is most at risk for esophageal cancer?

 It is an inherited and rare disease in which people are at high risk for esophageal cancer and should be checked regularly with early initiation of esophageal endoscopy.

-People with Tylosis have extra thickening of skin at the palms and soles of the feet.
+People with Tylosis have extra skin on the palms and soles of the feet.

 Industrial substances, such as alkaline compounds in the soap industry, can cause abnormal changes in the esophagus.